How to help your child establish and build credit

 Consider other options once your child turns 18

-More ways to help set your child up for success
+More ways to help set up your child for success

-According to the Organization for Economic Co-operation and Development, kids who have hands-on experience with managing money often understand it better.
-And the Federal Trade Commission (FTC) says kids who understand money better tend to have better credit scores as adults.
+According to the Organization for Economic Co-operation and Development, children who have hands-on experience with managing money often understand it better.
+And the Federal Trade Commission (FTC) says kids who understand money tend to have better credit scores as adults.
 Here are a couple of ways you can help lay the groundwork:

 Check their credit reports